 If the inline-size is auto, we could have min-content block-size imply a max-content inline-size, and vice versa.

 Note that percentages resolved against the intrinsic sizes (max-content, min-content, fit-content, repudiate-floats) will compute to auto, as defined by CSS 2.1.
 [CSS21]

 |New values:||fill | max-content | min-content | fit-content|

 When used as values for column-width, the new keywords specify the optimal column width:

-min(max-content measure, max(min-content measure, fill-available measure)).
+min(max-content inline-size, max(min-content inline-size, fill-available inline-size)).